Weak opener

 Pair this with narrative rehearsal for interviews.
 Resume and interview story must match exactly.
 If they do not, confidence drops and mixed signals appear.

-For direction clarity before rewriting, use the career clarity quiz.
+For direction clarity before rewriting, use the Check resume proof.
 For profile diagnostics, run the resume scanner.
 This sequence avoids wasted effort and improves conversion speed.

 Include concise chronology for continuity, but keep details focused on recent and relevant value.
 Dense early history can dilute current fit signal.